 Navimag offer a series of cruises through the Chilean Fjords from Puerto Montt to Puerto Natales.
 There vessels are ferries that provide a lifeline to the remote communities in this area but include cabins, a restaurant and common areas so that tourists can enjoy this marvellous area and see places that the cruise ships cannot go.

 3. South America Explorer Cruises

-These are all the other South America Cruises (which we have divided into Luxury Cruises and Contemporary Cruises) including routes around Cape Horn and the Strait of Magellan or east coast itineraries between Rio de Janeiro and Buenos Aires.
-These cruises are often 12 nights or longer sailing between December and March.
-These cruises often include visits to the Antarctic where passengers enjoy the scenery from on board.
+These are all the other South America Cruises including routes around Cape Horn and the Strait of Magellan or east coast itineraries between Rio de Janeiro and Buenos Aires.
+These cruises are often 12 nights or longer sailing between December and March and often include visits to the Antarctic where passengers enjoy the scenery from on board.
 Smaller ships can also land passengers on some islands and even onto the Antarctic continent.

 Major cruise lines visit this continent between September and March.
 For cruises that sail round Cape Horn this is the southern summer and in general cruise ships that do South American itineraries return to Europe or Alaska for the northern summer cruise season.
 Specialty cruises operate year round.